Hit and Run Accidents

 • What the other driver may have looked like

-Before speaking to your insurance company, you should always consult with knowledgeable personal injury attorneys to understand your legal rights, what your claim may be worth, what your legal options are, and receive legal counsel.
+Before speaking to your insurance company, consult with knowledgeable personal injury attorneys to understand your legal rights, claims, and options and receive legal counsel.

 We provide car accident victims with a free consultation to help them hold the at-fault party responsible.
-Once a client retains us, we guide them through the entire process to ensure you receive the compensation you deserve after a car crash.
+Once clients retain us, we guide them through the process to ensure they receive the compensation they deserve after a car crash.

 Florida's No-Fault Laws

 However, the Florida legislature recently sent Senate Bill 54 to the Florida governor to repeal the no-fault auto insurance rules.
 Instead, the new law would require all drivers to have injury coverage of at least $25,000 for all Florida drivers.
-The Senate Bill 54 received backlash and Governor DeSantis did not sign it, with DeSantis stating that the Bill "does not adequately address the current issues facing Florida drivers, and may have unintended consequences that would negatively impact both the market and consumers."
+Senate Bill 54 received backlash, and Governor DeSantis did not sign it.
+DeSantis stated that the Bill "does not adequately address the current issues facing Florida drivers and may have unintended consequences that would negatively impact both the market and consumers."

 Therefore, Florida's no-fault laws will still apply.
-Florida's no-fault laws mean that even if you were partially to blame, you would have to look to your own insurance company first for any damages, up to $10,000.
+Florida's no-fault laws mean that even if you were partially to blame, you would have to look to your insurance company first for damages up to $10,000.

 What if my damages exceed $10,000 after a hit-and-run accident?

-If your costs exceed the $10,000 threshold, you will have to file a personal injury lawsuit against the responsible party.
-When filing a personal injury lawsuit, it is crucial to have an experienced Kissimmee hit-and-run accident law firm by your side.
+If your costs exceed the $10,000 threshold, you must file a personal injury lawsuit against the responsible party.
+Having an experienced Kissimmee hit-and-run accident law firm by your side is crucial when filing a personal injury lawsuit.
 It will not matter if the other driver is convicted of a criminal crime, as criminal actions do not provide financial compensation for your damages.

 The first step, however, is identifying the other driver.
-If the police cannot find them, then an experienced personal injury law firm can provide you with the legal resources necessary to investigate the crash and help you locate the other driver.
+If the police cannot find them, an experienced personal injury law firm can provide the legal resources necessary to investigate the crash and help you locate the other driver.
 A lawyer can do this by:

 • Subpoenaing traffic/security camera footage